motaz/GoCat/README.md

 # gocat
-#Golang web services and web apps uploader
+-Golang web services and web apps uploader

 run and open in http://localhost:2009